chrisant996/clink/docs/clink.md

 1. All directories listed in the `clink.path` setting, separated by semicolons.
 2. If `clink.path` is not set, then the DLL directory and the profile directory are used (see <a href="#filelocations">File Locations</a> for info about the profile directory).
 3. All directories listed in the `%CLINK_PATH%` environment variable, separated by semicolons.
+4. All directories registered by the `clink installscripts` command.

 Lua scripts are loaded once and are only reloaded if forced because the scripts locations change, the `clink-reload` command is invoked (<kbd>Ctrl</kbd>+<kbd>X</kbd>,<kbd>Ctrl</kbd>+<kbd>R</kbd>), or the `lua.reload_scripts` setting changes (or is True).